Low Carb Pancakes and Breads, Savory and Sweet Recipes

 1 tablespoon flax meal

 1/2 cup water

 Mix in a bowl with a fork, thin it with a little water i necessary.
-Get a nonstick skillet very hot, spray it with pam, or add a little olive oil, ghee (ghee is my great favorite, health food stores) or butter (remember, no carbs no sugar or other sweetener, so a little good fat is OK now).
+Get a 8 inch nonstick skillet very hot, spray it with pam, or add a little olive oil, ghee (ghee is my great favorite, health food stores) or butter (remember, no carbs no sugar or other sweetener, so a little good fat is OK now).
 Add the mixture and swirl it in the skillet so it will spread evenly.
+You will get a pancake about 1/2 inch thick.
 It won’t cook as fast as regular flour crepes and pancakes, so be patient.
 2-3 minutes on each side.
 Eat hot.

 VARIATIONS: Always starting out with the basic mixture, and taking it places.
-Get another exciting pancake each time!
+Get another exciting low carb pancake each time!

 – Use coconut milk, plain Greek yogurt (full-fat, very low carbs) or almond milk instead of , or in combination with, water.
 Add your favorite natural extract or natural flavoring: vanilla, orange flower water, cinnamon, nutmeg, lemon or orange zest, instant coffee dissoved in a few drops hot water etc… a little stevia or truvia to taste